 Exemptions to this policy and extensions to reporting will only be considered in exceptional circumstances.
-To seek an exemption or extension, contact your cluster CISO in the first instance.
-If the exemption request is deemed valid by your cluster CISO they will contact Cyber Security NSW on your behalf.
+To seek an exemption or extension, contact your department CISO in the first instance.
+If the exemption request is deemed valid by your department CISO they will contact Cyber Security NSW on your behalf.

-Independent agencies may seek to raise exemption or extension requests directly to Cyber Security NSW, but are expected to still advise their parent cluster of the request.
+Independent agencies may seek to raise exemption or extension requests directly to Cyber Security NSW, but are expected to still advise their parent department of the request.

 Requests must be made in writing to Cyber Security NSW at firstname.lastname@example.org, prior to 30th September.